-The Compensation Committees concluded that the formation of Sempra Energy would require a comprehensive review of the compensation programs and policies of the Gas Company and SDG&E and their respective parent corporations, and the development of new policies and programs appropriate to a combined company with a significantly broader scope and substantially larger size than either of the two combining companies.
-Accordingly, prior to the completion of the business combination and with the assistance of nationally recognized compensation and benefit consultants, the Compensation Committees formulated compensation principles and strategies and developed compensation policies and practices intended to enable Sempra Energy and its subsidiaries to realize the objectives of the business combination of Pacific Enterprises and Enova Corporation and to create superior shareholder value in a rapidly changing and increasingly competitive business environment.
+The Compensation Committees concluded that the formation of Sempra Energy would require a comprehensive review of the compensation programs and policies of SDG&E and the Gas Company and their respective parent corporations, and the development of new policies and programs appropriate to a combined company with a significantly broader scope and substantially larger size than either of the two combining companies.
+Accordingly, prior to the completion of the business combination and with the assistance of nationally recognized compensation principles and strategies and developed compensation policies and practices intended to enable Sempra Energy and its subsidiaries to realize the objectives of the business combination of Enova Corporation and Pacific Enterprises and to create superior shareholder value in a rapidly changing and increasingly competitive business environment.